-Most people buy a OV-chipkaart.
-An OV-chipcard is a transportation card that can be used on all different forms of public transportation throughout the entire country.
-There are two different types of OV-chipcards:
+An OV-chipkaart is a transportation card that can be used on all different forms of public transportation.

-- Anonymous OV-chipcards can be bought at the Tourist Information, supermarkets, Bruna, train stations, and at the service desks of OV companies.
+- Anonymous OV-chipcards can be bought at Tourist Information booths, supermarkets, Bruna, train stations, and at the service desks of OV companies.
 Anonymous OV-chipcards need to be charged manually by machines that can be found at supermarkets and public transport stations.

-When using the OV-chipcard, you need to check in and check out, when travelling, and also when you have to change transport.
-Sometimes the card reader is in the bus or the tram and sometimes on the platform.
-With a positive balance on your OV-chipkaart you can check in and out.
-Hold your OV-chipkaart against the screen of a gate or single card reader.
-The gate will open: the card reader will give a confirmation signal.
-At the end of your journey you check out in the same way.
-If you forgot to check out, you can request a refund online.
+If you forgot to check out, you can request a refund online (only for the personalized version) .
 Before using your OV-chipcard for a train for the first time, you need to use a machine at a train station to set up whether you will be traveling first or second class for all your future train journeys.
 The number one or two (representing first or second class) is printed on the outside of a train cabin, so make sure you are traveling in the correct cabin.
 It is important to note that traveling without paying a travel fee through using an OV-chipcard or buying a ticket is illegal, and passengers are constantly checked on this.
 You can be fined heavily for using public transportation without paying.

 Leiden Area Bus Companies

-The Expat Centre / Leiden Tourist information has an Arriva service point where you can buy subscriptions and ask questions.
+The Leiden Tourist information has an Arriva service point where you can buy subscriptions and ask questions.